maheshcode/demoblaze-test-automation/README.md

   </tr>
    <tr>
     <td> 9.
 Place the order adding detail  </td>
-    <td> Verify total price and other details available in success message </td>
+    <td> Verify the total amount displayed in the detail entering form <br> Verify total price and other details available in success message </td>
   </tr>
 </table>